Financial Policies and Expenses

 Walsh University Satisfactory Academic Progress Policy for Graduate Students

 Each student must earn a passing grade in at least 67% of all courses attempted at Walsh University.
-A course is considered "attempted" if the student is enrolled in the course at the end of the "add-drop" period.
 "F" (Failed) and "W" (Withdrawn) grades will be counted as hours attempted but not passed.
 "I" (Incomplete) coursework cannot be counted as a successful completion.
-An Incomplete grade that has been changed to a passing grade can be added to the number of hours completed for the term of the original registration.
-Repeated courses can be counted only once if the course was previously passed, otherwise no limit is considered.
-Transfer hours accepted by Walsh University are considered in this ratio.
+An Incomplete grade that has been changed to a passing grade can be added to the number of hours completed.
+It is the student's responsibility to notify the Office of Financial Aid once an incomplete grade has been changed to a valid grade.
+Transfer hours accepted by Walsh University and repeated coursework are considered in this ratio.